 Man who spoke out about Toledo gun violence injured in weekend shooting

 Sep.
-20—A man featured in The Blade's Under Fire series, examining gun violence in Toledo, was injured in a shooting on Sunday, hours before the series launched.
+21—A man featured in The Blade's Under Fire series, examining gun violence in Toledo, was injured in a shooting on Sunday, hours before the series launched.

 Quentin Carrington, 37, was shot "multiple times" just before 2 a.m. on Sunday at BoxLyfe Bar in the 700 block of Western Ave., the Toledo Police Department said in a news release.